buley/personal/src/content/success.md

 - Respect from the right observers

 **Essential Truth**
-If I can look at my work and see undeniable impact—real change, real progress, and real transformation—then I know I've succeeded.
+If I can look at my work and see undeniable impact--real change, real progress, and real transformation--then I know I've succeeded.

 ## 5. Uncompromised Living